arielgee/Sage-Like/.misc/tasks.md

 * situation:
 	1. feed selected in sidebar.
 Its 10 feed-items are displayed - stats are: ( 2 / 10 )
 	2. background monitoring handels that feed and return 10 completely new items.
-	==> Should I update the listView/feedStats Just becouse it is displayed?    ==> NO the list is used by user and it can by very annoying
+	==> Should I update the listView/feedStats Just because it is displayed?    ==> NO the list is used by user and it can by very annoying
 * in list, handle keyboard event when list (UL) is selected but NO list item is selected. => Focus first item if any before focusing the parent list UL
 * consider opening feed item from a single place. list click event, list KB event, ContextMenu click event, ContextMenu KB event
 * include image in feedPreview  => will not get image link/title.
 Atom has no such thing